Masiphumelele - 'Let's succeed'

 According to the report, just over 35% of the Ward 69’s population had an annual income of less than 19,200 Rand (i.e. zero or less than approximately $ 2500 per year).
 Within Ward 69, Fish Hoek, Noordhoek and Sunningdale are pleasant residential areas, so one can assume that most of the people on low incomes live in Masiphumelele.

 Working from these income statistics, Masiphumelele would have a working age population of 8469 (i.e. 35% of 23,684).
 If we then add an average of 1 child per two adults, that\'s 12,703 living in Masiphumelele.
 However, the population has grown significantly since 2005 and some estimates suggest that it has now passed 40,000.

-No formal survey data available but based on work undertaken by ourselves and other NGOs and from personal observation about 15% of residents are housed in brick or block built houses and 85% in shacks of various types.
+No formal survey data available but based on work undertaken by ourselves and other NGOs and from a personal observation about 15% of residents are housed in brick or block built houses and 85% in shacks of various types.

 Most land in Masiphumelele is now divided up into erven/erfs [plots] and owned by the settlers who originally occupied the space.
 They were granted legal title to their erf by the City of Cape Town.
-These land owners qualify for the State housing subsidy [currently R82,000] which they can claim through the State’s appointed house builder – most often in Masiphumelele a specialist charity/NGO such as The Mellon Foundation or Habitat for Housing.
-Mellon, with the State subsidy and funds from their foundation, have built over 300 houses in the past 5 years [2008-2013].
+These landowners qualify for the State housing subsidy [currently R82,000] which they can claim through the State’s appointed house builder – most often in Masiphumelele a specialist charity/NGO such as The Mellon Foundation or Habitat for Housing.
+Mellon, with the State subsidy and funds from their foundation, has built over 300 houses in the past 5 years [2008-2013].